alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 DFS and BFS are considered when estimating how much data will be visited in a traversal.
 More data, more computationally expensive.

 > **Minimum Cost Path or Shortest Weighted Path** : Add weight or cost to steps along a path
+> Definition: The shortest path between two vertices such that the sum of the edge's weight is minimum. --> we are not counting edges, but aggregating their weight as we traverse.

+Shortest path considering edge weights -> Bounded minimum optimization problem

+Typical Graph path algorithms:
+* A* (A star)
+* Floyd-Warshall
+* Dijkstra

+**Lowest Cost optimization**: It excludes an edge if the edge's destination is reachable via a lower cost path **Supernode Avoidance:** It excludes a vertex if its degree would increase the search space complexity over a threshold.
+**Global Heuristic:**  Excludes an edge if the edge's weight causes the path's total weight to exceed a treshold.